 The primary mode of accessing information, as documented by the LMA.
 Examples of learning media include print, pictures, real objects, braille, tactile symbols, and audio.
-Instruction and input needed from a TVI.
+Instruction and input are needed from a TVI.

-- Other School Personnel: Examples may include, but are not limited to, general education teachers, elective teachers (e.g., art, gym, music, foreign language) and ancillary staff, paraprofessionals, braille transcribers, AT and media specialists. - Emergent Literacy: Emergent literacy is a term used to describe early literacy skills and includes knowledge and abilities related to the alphabet, phonological awareness, symbolic representation, and communication (Rohde, 2015).
+- Other School Personnel: Examples may include, but are not limited to, general education teachers, elective teachers (e.g., art, gym, music, foreign language), ancillary staff, paraprofessionals, braille transcribers, and assistive technology (AT) and media specialists - Emergent Literacy: Emergent literacy is a term used to describe early literacy skills and includes knowledge and abilities related to the alphabet, phonological awareness, symbolic representation, and communication (Rohde, 2015).

-0 1 2 3 4 Score Reading speeds and comprehension comparable to peers, or receives instruction from other school personnel Independent with preferred learning media; may need a review of existing skills Instructional level with preferred learning medium; needs training in new skills Has a preferred learning medium; receives instruction in a new learning medium to meet current or future need Emergent reader and/or has no current learning medium; needs to learn a primary learning media
+Score Level 0 Reading speeds and comprehension comparable to peers, or receives instruction from other school personnel 1 Independent with preferred learning media; may need a review of existing skills 2 Instructional level with preferred learning medium; needs training in new skills 3 Has a preferred learning medium; receives instruction in a new learning medium to meet current or future need 4 Emergent reader and/or has no current learning medium; needs to learn a primary learning media